Thomas Law: Other work

 In 2011, Law made his stage debut as the titular role in Peter Pan.
 He also played Ste on the 2015 UK tour of Beautiful Thing alongside Sam Jackson and Charlie Brooks.

 Law landed small film roles in The World's End in 2013, Unhallowed Ground in 2015, and Gutterdämmerung and the American teen musical A Cinderella Story: If the Shoe Fits opposite Sofia Carson in 2016.

 In 2021, Law joined the cast of the ITV crime drama The Bay for its second series on as DC Eddie Martin.
 Metro called it his "small screen comeback".
 He went on to appear in the third and fourth series, before his departure from the series was announced in 2023 due to scheduling conflicts with EastEnders.

 Philanthropy

 In 2007 and 2008, Law took part in Children In Need alongside the cast of EastEnders.
 Other notable charity work has included playing at the Alan Ball Memorial Cup in 2007, the opening of the kitchens at the University Hospitals of Leicester.

 In December 2007, Law was invited to Luton & Dunstable Hospital by his aunt, where he spent time with children who had to stay in the wards over Christmas.
 After the event, hospital spokesman Barry Mayes said "[Law] gave a big chunk of his time.
 He was very pleasant, mature and humble, and really homed in on the children and how they were feeling."

 In February 2010, Law attended a fundraising event along with other members of the EastEnders cast to raise money for victims of the 2010 Haiti earthquake.
 The event took place at the Ricoh Arena in Coventry.

+From 2024-2026, Law has participated in the annual "Scarlett's Fundraising Football Match" alongside other celebrities and "EastEnders'" cast members to raise money to support the rehabilitation of individuals with spinal cord injuries.The matches take place at Sutton United FC Stadium.